-FIGURE 85.11 (a) The block diagram of a sensor interface for operation in the 433 MHz ISM band.
-(Reproduced from J. Sens.
-Actuat.
-A, 115, R. Morais, A. Valente, C. Couto, and J. H. Correia, A wireless RF CMOS mixed-signal interface for soil moisture measurements, 376-384, Copyright (2004), with permission from Elsevier.) and (b) a wireless instrument composed by the latter RF interface mounted in a soil moisture transducer for utilization in greenhouse environments.
-(Reproduced from J. Sens.
-Actuat.
-A, 115, A. Valente, R. Morais, C. Couto, and J. H. Correia, Modeling, simulation and testing of a silicon soil moisture sensor based on the dual-probe heat-pulse method, 434-439, Copyright (2004), with permission from Elsevier.)
+(a) The block diagram of a sensorial RF interface for operation in the 433 MHz ISM band.
+(Reprinted from Journal Sensors and Actuators A: Elsevier Science Direct, 115, Morais, R., Valente, A., Couto, C., and Correia, J. H., A wireless RF CMOS mixed-signal interface for soil moisture measurements, 376-384, Copyright (2004), with permission from Elsevier.) (b) A wireless instrument composed of the RF interface mounted in a soil moisture sensor for utilization on greenhouse environments.
+(Reprinted from Journal Sensors and Actuators A: Elsevier Science Direct, 115, Valente, A., Morais, R., Couto, C., and Correia, J. H., Modeling, simulation and testing of a silicon soil moisture sensor based on the dual-probe heat-pulse method, 434-439, Copyright (2004), with permission from Elsevier.)

-FIGURE 85.12 (a) The block diagram of the superregenerative receiver at 433 MHz and (b) a die photograph containing the first prototype of the superregenerative receiver (the rectangular area under the word Receiver).
-(Reproduced from Microelectron.
-J., 42, J. P. Carmo, J. C. Ribeiro, P. M. Mendes, and J. H. Correia, Super regenerative receiver at 433 MHz, 681-687, Copyright (2011), with permission from Elsevier.)
+(a) The block diagram of the super-regenerative receiver at 433 MHz and (b) a die photograph containing the first prototype of the super-regenerative receiver.
+(Reprinted from Microelectronics Journal: Elsevier Science Direct, 42, Carmo, J. P., Ribeiro, J. C., Mendes, P. M., and Correia, J. H., Super regenerative receiver at 433 MHz, 681-687, Copyright (2011), with permission from Elsevier.)